peterso/robotlearningblock/README.md

 - [Done] user can start a trial using the device without internet connection
 - [Done] task board reports the timestamps for each successful task interaction trial over USB
 - [Done] report the stae of the task box over wifi to the [Kaa internet dashboard](https://cloud.kaaiot.com/solutions/bvhkhrtbhnjc0btkj7r0/dashboards/)
+- [Done] setup wifi greeter to allow user to supply own wifi ssid and password
 - [TODO] report the load cell readings on the task box surface
 - [TODO] report the state of the task box over USB
 - [TODO] device has a digital twin that can be represented in a robot simulator